 While for the moment speeds are expected to be pretty much on pace with the Gen 6 cars with only a relatively minor deviation one way or the other, it is likely that as teams learn more about the Gen 7 car’s idiosyncrasies and become more adept at setups, speeds will steadily increase as they historically do throughout the course of a generation’s cycle.

-It can reasonably be expected that throughout the Gen 7 car’s lifespan fans will see speeds that will surpass those of the sixth-generation cars by a considerable margin, though how the likelihood of a switch to a hybrid engineOpens in a new tab. will affect speeds cannot be guessed at for now.
+It can reasonably be expected that throughout the Gen 7 car’s lifespan fans will see speeds that will surpass those of the sixth-generation cars by a considerable margin, though how the likelihood of a switch to a hybrid engine will affect speeds cannot be guessed at for now.

 Is the Next Gen NASCAR Safer?